elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/012-rapid-prototyping.md

 end
 ```

 However, things get a little more hairy once we've plucked this low hanging fruit.
 So far, we've built a tool for painting the picture of what's going on, but that doesn't tell us anything about the underlying structure.
-This is a good time to start thinking about what Tetris pieces actually are.
+This is a good time to start thinking about what Tetris pieces are.

 While a full implementation of the game would require implementing rotations and movement, our prototype looks at pieces frozen in time.
 This means that a piece is really just represented by a collection of points.
 If we define each piece based on an origin of [0,0], we end up with something like this for a vertical line: